 - A. General Requirements.
-A required Lighting Plan must be depicted on a separate plan sheet and at a minimum must contain the following information: - 1.
-The location of each existing and proposed outdoor lighting fixture within the development area; - 2.
-Lighting manufacturer-supplied specifications ("cut sheets") that include photographs and manufacturer model number(s) of the fixtures, indicating the certified "cut off characteristics" of each fixture proposed; - 3.
+A required Lighting Plan must be depicted on a separate plan sheet and at a minimum must contain the following information: - The location of each existing and proposed outdoor light fixture within the development area.
+This information must be shown on the landscape plan to demonstrate coordination of fixtures and tree plantings.
+The location of light fixtures and landscaping on adjacent properties and on the street right of way that effect lighting/landscaping on the project is also necessary; - Lighting manufacturer-supplied specifications ("cut sheets") that include photographs and manufacturer model number(s) of the fixtures, indicating the certified "cut off characteristics" of each fixture proposed; - 3.
 Lamp source type (e.g., bulb type, lumen output, wattage, etc.); - 4.
 Mounting height for each luminaire and depiction of the direction each fixture is aimed; - 5.
 Total lumens and light temperature for each fixture, and total square footage of areas to be illuminated; and - 6.
 Types of timing devices used to control the hours set for illumination, as well as the proposed hours when each fixture will be operated. - B. Additional Requirements.
 A project that is subject to an approved lighting plan shall be subject to the following additional requirements: - 1.
-No changes to approved outdoor lighting fixtures may occur without prior review and approval by the City. - 2.
-No additional exterior lighting may be added to the site without review and approval by the City.
+No changes to approved outdoor light fixtures may occur without prior review and approval by the City. - 2.
+No additional exterior lighting may be added to the site without review and approval by the City. - 3.
+Non-Single Unit Dwellings.
+For all development except Single Unit Dwellings, the applicant must provide photometric diagrams and data, color rendering index of all lamps, and computer generated photometric grid showing foot-candle readings every ten feet within the property or site and ten feet beyond the property lines.
+The grid should also indicate maximum and minimum uniformity for each specific use area.